ppy/osu-wiki/wiki/Tournaments/CJB/2018/4K/en.md

 1. This tournament is a one-on-one osu!mania 4K specified tournament.
 2. The maps for each round will be announced by the map selector in advance on the Sunday before the actual matches take place:
-     - The TieBreaker map will only be played in case of a tie.
+     - The Tiebreaker map will only be played in case of a tie.
      - All maps are in a FreeMod bracket.
 3. Match schedule will be settled by the Tournament Management.
 4. If no staff or referee is available, the match will be postponed.